 Notable Old Drurieans include the poet Lord Byron, former British Prime Ministers Lord Palmerston and Robert Peel, founder of the FA Charles Alcock, Victoria Cross recipients Teignmouth Melville and Montgomery Cunninghame, the Duke of Westminster, former Head of the Civil Service Lord Butler, cricketers Nick Compton and Gary Ballance - and James Bond, the ornithologist after whom Ian Fleming named his famous spy.

 Educated at Merchiston Castle School, Brendan went on to read Biology at the University of Durham before completing his Masters at the University of Oxford, where he earned two double Blues in rugby and cricket.
 He has also played both of those sports for Scotland.
 After leaving Oxford, Brendan taught at his alma mater, where he was an Assistant House Master and Director of Rugby, and was thereafter Director of Sport at Emanuel School in London for four years.
-He arrived at Harrow in September 2014 to teach Biology and is currently the Assistant House Master in The Park.
+He arrived at Harrow in September 2014 to teach Biology and was previously both the Assistant House Master in The Park and the School's Director of Sport.

 He has a keen interest in travel and music, and is a proud Scotsman.
 Brendan is married to Lindsay, who is Head of Technology and Ethical Compliance for a fashion brand.